 Not only do these tools enable you to create motivating, interactive courses in a short time, they also let you change things quickly as the need arises.
 Remember: for continuous learning to be truly effective, it needs to be continual learning.
 If long development and/or revision times keep course modules offline, no learning whatsoever is happening.

-Why is continuous learning important?
+Why is a continuous learning program important?

 Just 50 years ago when I was a teenager, the majority of people held the same job for life and got a “gold watch” upon retirement.
 Job hopping was considered a negative; proof that you were not a worthwhile employee.